D.8 Notes to Consolidated Financial Statements

 Sample Disclosure

-We believe that it is reasonably possible that a
+We believe that it is reasonably

-possible that approximately $XX of current other
+reasonably possible that approximately $XX of

-remaining UTBs, each of which is individually
+current other remaining UTBs, each of which is

-insignificant, may be recognized by the end of 20X4
+individually insignificant, may be recognized by the

-as a result of a lapse of the statute of
+end of 20X4 as a result of a lapse of the statute of

 limitations.
 As of December 31, 20X2, we believed